Houston Intercontinental IAH Airport Terminal Map

 U.S. & Canadian international arrivals may now use the new self-service kiosks with Automated Passport Control (APC) technology - speeding up the passport control process.

-TERMINAL DETAILS: Note: United is the only Airline currently using all four terminals for arrivals & departures.
+1. United is the only Airline currently using all terminals A, B, C & E for arrivals & departures.

 Terminal A of IAH serves Air Canada, Alaska, American, Delta, Frontier, Spirit, United & US Airways.
 Terminal A has on level 0 the TerminaLink train station (train starts here to all other terminals); on level 1 the baggage claim area; on level 2 the ticketing desks, separate security checks with access to North Concourse gates A1-A15 & South Concourse gates A17-A30; (levels 3 & 4 are parking levels and Level M houses offices.)

 Terminal B of IAH has 5 levels serves United Airways only, and is divided by North & South concourses.
-TB is primary facility for United Express - operated by its regional partners ExpressJet, SkyWest, Shuttle America & Trans States, which together, operate over 300 daily flights to U.S, Canada, Mexico & the Caribbean.
-Level 0 houses the TerminaLink train station; level 3 houses offices, and levels 4 & 5 houses parking facilities.
+TB is also primary facility for United Express - operated by its regional partners ExpressJet, SkyWest, Shuttle America & Trans States, which together, operate over 300 daily flights to U.S, Canada, Mexico & the Caribbean.

 Level 1 of TB is the baggage claim area;

-Level 2 of TB houses the AdPM Station, ticketing counters, security check with access to Concourse B gates at NE, NW, SE & SW:
+Level 2 of TB houses the AdPM Station, ticketing counters, security check with access to Concourse B gates at north & south & north (NE, NW, SE & SW) locations:

 (b) Southwest (SW) concourse with gates B21-B31;